Yuutokata/Pishing-Database/README.md

     https://api.yuutokata.repl.co/

-and get it as a json and loop through it.
+and get it as a json and loop through it because the json file don't get updated.

 ## How do we detect Pishing Links/Domains?